How to Make Your New Employees Feel Welcome

 Ask your new hire for feedback or questions after week one, and truly listen to his or her responses.
 Make it clear that you are invested in his or her success.
 Repeat after one month, acknowledging the one-month milestone.

-At the end of the day, much of good onboarding is a commitment – on the part of both the manager and the larger team – to the intention and time required to bring someone along.
+At the end of the day, much of welcoming new employees is a commitment – on the part of both the manager and the larger team – to the intention and time required to bring someone along.
 And honestly, that can feel tough in the fast-paced world of work.
 Keep in mind that robust onboarding directly correlates to increased engagement.
 You’ll reap daily rewards from your highly engaged coworker.
 When your next new hire arrives, extend that intention alongside your hand.

 Psst … Did you know there’s a formula for building resilient, high-performing teams?
 Find out what it is with a free demo of RallyBright’s Resilient Teams™ assessment.